History – ICC Cricket World Cup

 ICC Cricket World Cup – Present

-It is one of the most renowned and significant events that occurs every four years and is also the site of the world cup’s finest game.
-Every cricketer’s aim is to hold his country’s name proudly and respectfully, therefore the event consists of four stages, and the team invested all of their effort, hard work, and energy into it to win the championship of the tournament.
+It is one of the most renowned and significant events that occurs every four years and is also the site of the World Cup’s finest game.
+Every cricketer aims to hold his country’s name proudly and respectfully, therefore the event consists of four stages, and the team invested all of their effort, hard work, and energy into it to win the championship of the tournament.
 The qualification phase of the present structure determines which teams advance to the tournament phase, and it occurs over the previous three years.
-Ten teams, including the host nation, which automatically qualifies, compete for the championship over the course of around a month at locations in the host country.
+Ten teams, including the host nation, which automatically qualifies, compete for the championship over around a month at locations in the host country.

 ICC Cricket World Cup – Types

-At the international level, ICC cricket world cup is played in Test matches, One-Day Internationals, and Twenty20 Internationals.
+At the international level, ICC Cricket World Cup is played in Test matches, One-Day Internationals, and Twenty20 Internationals.
 The International Cricket Council, which also provides match officials, has established the rules and regulations under which these matches are played.
-Here both men and women have their own separate teams that battles against different cricketing nations.
+Here both men and women have their separate teams that battle against different cricketing nations.

 Cricket World Cup Winners List (ODI)

 |1979||England||West Indies||286–9||England||194||West Indies won by 92 runs|

 |1992||Australia and New Zealand||Pakistan||249–6||England||227||Pakistan won by 22 runs|

 |1996||Pakistan and India||Sri Lanka||245–3||Australia||241||Sri Lanka won by 7 wickets|